1. What is this lawsuit about?

 19. Do I have a lawyer in this case?

-Yes, the Court has appointed Larson ꞏ King, LLP, Barrett Law Group, P.A., and Cuneo Gilbert & LaDuca, LLP as Settlement Class Counsel for the Settlement Class.
-If you wish to remain a member of the Settlement Class, you do not need to hire your own lawyer because Settlement Class Counsel is working on your behalf.
-If you wish to pursue your own case separate from this one, or if you exclude yourself from the Settlement Class, these lawyers will no longer represent you.
-You will need to hire your own lawyer if you wish to pursue your own lawsuit against JBS.
+Yes, the Court has appointed Larson ꞏ King, LLP, Barrett Law Group, P.A., and Cuneo Gilbert Flannery & LaDuca, LLP as Class Counsel for the Settlement Class.
+If you wish to remain a member of the Settlement Class, you do not need to hire your own lawyer because Class Counsel is working on your behalf.
+If you wish to pursue your own lawsuit separate from this one, these lawyers will no longer represent you.

 Back To Top